3cp/contextual-proxy/README.md

 Not only implementation is simplified, but also the usage.
 Now this kind of proxy can be used as if it's a plain JavaScript object.

-There is no need of a full parser at runtime to execute an expression utilising this proxy, see [scoped-eval](https://github.com/3cp/scoped-eval) for more details.
+> Aurelia needs a full AST to implement a subset of JavaScript in order to execute an expression utilising binding context, because it's not transparent to access through parent context chain.
+With contextual proxy, it's now transparent.
+There is no need of an implementation of AST **at runtime** to execute an expression utilising this proxy, see [scoped-eval](https://github.com/3cp/scoped-eval) for more details.

 ## Import the contextual proxy
 ```